aclark4life/django-mongodb-backend/docs/source/ref/django-admin.rst

         Defaults to ``default``.

-``showschemamap``
+``showfieldsmap``
 ----------------------------

-.. django-admin:: showschemamap
+.. django-admin:: showfieldsmap

-    Creates a schema map for encrypted fields that can be used with :class:`~pymongo.encryption_options.AutoEncryptionOpts` to configure
+    Creates an encrypted fields map that can be used with `encrypted_fields_map` in :class:`~pymongo.encryption_options.AutoEncryptionOpts` to configure
-    an encrypted client.
+    client-side Queryable Encryption.

     .. django-admin-option:: --database DATABASE